Kurento/kurento/source/features/kurento_protocol.rst

 - **jsonrpc**: A string specifying the version of the JSON-RPC protocol.
 It must be ``2.0``.
 - **id**: Must match the value of the *id* member in the *request* message.
 - **result**: Its value is determined by the method invoked on the server.
-- In case the connection is rejected, the response includes a message with a *rejected* attribute containing an message with a *code* and *message* attributes with the reason why the session was not accepted, and no ``sessionId`` is defined.
+- In case the connection is rejected, the response includes a message with a *rejected* attribute containing a message with a *code* and *message* attributes with the reason why the session was not accepted, and no ``sessionId`` is defined.

 The following example shows a typical successful response::